-As this was already explained in subsection A1, the existence of two opposite moral poles allows us to define more clear terminology for describing these our activities, which are obeying moral laws, or which are running against moral laws.
+As this was already explained in subsection JA1, the existence of two opposite moral poles allows us to define more clear terminology for describing these our activities, which are obeying moral laws, or which are running against moral laws.
 In this more clear terminology, everything that boils down to the obedience of moral laws, is described with the totaliztic term "moral".
 In turn everything that boils down to breaking moral laws, is described with the use of the totaliztic term "immoral".
-After such a clear terminology is introduced, the only rule of totalizm stating "pedantically obey moral laws", for everyday use can also be expressed in a more understandable form: "in your life do only these actions, which by totalizm are defined as moral, and avoid doing actions, which by totalizm are defined as immoral".
+After such a clear terminology is introduced, the only rule of totalizm stating "pedantically obey moral laws", can also be expressed for everyday use in a more understandable form: "in your life do only these actions, which by totalizm are defined as moral, and avoid doing actions, which by totalizm are defined as immoral".
 However, during the completion of the above brief form of the only rule of totalizm, one needs to bear in mind, that a given activity must be defined as "moral" or as "immoral" according to principles of totalizm.
-After all, in some other philosophical systems - especially these which originate from religions, the same statements (i.e. moral or immoral) may be defined otherwise than in totalizm (sometimes even completely opposite).
-For example, according to totalizm, natural and mutually consented sexual intercourse, in most of life situations is "moral", while the invading and killing someone in the name of God, or in the name of religion, is "immoral".
+After all, in some other philosophical systems - especially these which originate from parasitic religions, the same statements (i.e. moral or immoral) may be defined otherwise than in totalizm (sometimes even completely opposite).
+For example, according to totalizm, natural and mutually consented sexual intercourse, in most of life situations is "moral".
+In turn breaking a peace, invading a country, or attacking someone is "immoral", even if it is done in the name of God, in the name of a religion, or in the name of democracy.
+(But notice, that there are philosophies and religions in which activities from the above example would be classified in an exactly opposite way.)

-If one subdivides all activities into moral or immoral, one also needs to bear in mind, that sometimes in life we encounter situations, in which there is a choice between two activities, both of which seems as if they are immoral.
-As an example of such a choice, consider the problem of killing in self defence in a situation "you or me" described in subsections C8 and C11.1.
-If one analyses such situations, as this is done in subsections C8 and C11.1, then it turns out that "obeying moral laws" can also be the choice of "less evil", meaning choosing whatever from the point of view of a defender is less "immoral" (e.g. in the necessity to kill in self defence, in a situation "you or me", the obeying of moral laws, and thus "moral", is to kill the attacker, while "immoral" is to allow the attacker to kill the defender).
+If one subdivides all activities into moral or immoral, one also needs to bear in mind, that sometimes in life we encounter situations, in which there is a choice between two activities, both of which on the surface appear as if they are immoral.
+As an example of such a choice, consider the problem of killing in self defence in a situation "you or me" described in subsections JC8 and JC11.1.
+But if one analyses such situations thoroughly with the tools provided by totalizm, as this is done in subsections JC8 and JC11.1, then it turns out that moral laws define "killing an aggressor" in self-defence as a "moral activity".
+Thus "obeying moral laws" can also be accomplished during such drastic behaviours as defending ourselves and killing our aggressor.
+(Notice that in the necessity to kill in self defence, in a situation "you or me", the obeying of moral laws, and thus "moral", is to kill an attacker, while "immoral" is to allow the attacker to kill a defender.)